-- First you must have two pages with the same URL.
-It doesn't necessarily mean you have to have the same title, for example:
+- You must have two pages with the same URL.
+It doesn't necessarily mean you have to have the same title.

 - The ability to copy and overwrite boils down to three permissions handled:

-- READ: In order to copy any pages a pro member must have the ability to read/view a page.
+- Read permissions: In order to copy any pages, a pro member must have the ability to read/view a page.

-- CREATE and UPDATE: In order to overwrite and existing page you must be able to update/edit the page.
-If the page doesn't exist you must have the a ability to create at the destination.
+- Create and update permissions: In order to overwrite an existing page, you must be able to update/edit the page.
+If the page doesn't exist you must have the ability to create at the destination.